Sisterhood in Switzerland: Women-only outdoor activities

 Winter sports

-It goes without saying that there are abundant opportunities to learn or practice winter sports in the Swiss Alps, but we’ll go ahead and say it anyway: for skiers and snowboarders, the vast choice offered by 100% Women and Switzerland at large is overwhelming.
-Verbier and Zermatt are especially renowned for their challenging on- and off-piste skiing, while the resorts of the Jungfrau region – Grindelwald, Mürren and Wengen – cater better to intermediates, and glaciers at Saas Fee and Zermatt allow summer skiing.
+There are tons of chances to learn or practice winter sports in the Swiss Alps.
+For skiers and snowboarders, the choices with 100% Women and all of Switzerland are huge.
+Verbier and Zermatt are famous for tough skiing, while the Jungfrau region – Grindelwald, Mürren, and Wengen – is better for intermediates.
+You can even ski in summer on glaciers at Saas Fee and Zermatt.

-The myriad experiences offered by 100% Women place an emphasis on bonding, learning and building confidence; as such, many of the activities combine skiing, snowboarding or snowshoeing with yoga, personal development and tasty snacks (flame-grilled salmon up a mountain, anyone?).
-There’s also much hiking and cross-country skiing through fairytale landscapes to be had, as well as courses in avalanche safety and self-care which help to further the initiative’s aim of helping women to reach their full potential.
+100% Women offers experiences that focus on bonding, learning, and building confidence.
+Many activities mix skiing, snowboarding, or snowshoeing with yoga, personal growth, and tasty snacks (like flame-grilled salmon on a mountain!).
+There’s also hiking and cross-country skiing through beautiful landscapes, plus courses in avalanche safety and self-care to help women reach their full potential.

 © Switzerland Tourism/Bergfuhrer Davos Klosters